noobping/petal/README.md

 ## Translations

 The `po` folder contains translation files in `.po` (Portable Object) format.
-Other translations (such as the app description) are located in the [metainfo file](data/io.github.noobping.listenmoe.metainfo.xml).
 If you spot a typo, unclear wording, or have a better translation, contributions are welcome.

 ## Build